-Non-communicable diseases present a growing threat to the health of millions of people across the globe, and more broadly to development goals and economic growth.
+Non-communicable diseases (NCDs) present a growing threat to the health of millions of people across the globe, and more broadly to development goals and economic growth.

 Close to two-thirds of all global deaths are due to NCDs, primarily cancer, cardiovascular disease, chronic respiratory disease, and diabetes.